 Use a Product Roadmap to Plan Multiple Releases

-Release planning takes place at two levels: across several major releases and within a single release.
+Release planning takes place at two levels: across several product versions (major releases) and within a single one.
 The former can be nicely done with a product roadmap.
 My preference is to work with a goal-oriented roadmap, like my GO Product Roadmap shown below, that states the desired benefits or outcomes of each major release for the next 12 months.
 Sample goals include acquiring new users, increasing conversion, reducing cost, and removing technical debt to future proof the product.

 But don’t forget to regularly review the product roadmap—at least once every three months, as a rule of thumb.
 As you learn more about the development team’s ability to make progress and better understand how to best meet the user and business needs, you will need to update your roadmap.
 This ensures that the plan stays actionable and provides the necessary guidance to the stakeholders and dev team.